Paula leads the Year 2 team at Milford School, is the SENCO, and is an Across School lead for Te Kāhui Ako o Pupuke.

 Link to Portfolios: Process Challenge: Mātauranga Māori, Achievement Challenge 1: Student Leavers

 Devanshi has been a Science, Biology and STEAM teacher at Westlake Girls High School since 2020.
-During her time at Westlake Girls, she has been in roles leading the STEAM department, leading Junior Science curriculum, mentoring PCT, being in charge of the co-curricular group Westlake Kaitiaki, and has been engaged with the Kāhui Ako as a Within School Lead and now as an Across School Lead.
+During her time at Westlake Girls, she has been in roles leading the STEAM department, leading Junior Science curriculum, mentoring PCT, and has been engaged with the Kāhui Ako as a Within School Lead and now as an Across School Lead.

 Devanshi received a BSc(Hons) in Psychology, where she began to specialise in the perception and detection of braille within the brains of both sighted and visually-impaired readers.
 She discovered her passion to teach Science to young women shortly after, and has been an enthusiastic model for the pursuit of scientific excellence for the young women at Westlake Girls.